Slice Data Transfer

 T

-Data type of the source operand and destination operand.
-For details about the supported data types, see Supported Channels and Data Types.
+Data types of the source and destination operands.
+For details about supported data types, see Supported Paths and Data Types.

-Table 2 Parameters of the slice data movement APIs
+Table 2 Parameters of the slice data transfer API

 Parameter